awsdocs/amazon-route53-docs/doc_source/routing-to-elb-load-balancer.md

 ## Prerequisites<a name="routing-to-elb-load-balancer-prereqs"></a>

 Before you get started, you need the following:
 + An ELB load balancer\.
 You can use an ELB Classic, Application, or Network Load Balancer\.
-For information about creating a load balancer, see [Getting Started with Elastic Load Balancing](http://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/load-balancer-getting-started.html) in the *Elastic Load Balancing User Guide*\.
+For information about creating a load balancer, see [Getting Started with Elastic Load Balancing](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/load-balancer-getting-started.html) in the *Elastic Load Balancing User Guide*\.

   Give the load balancer a name that will help you remember what it's for later\.
 The name that you specify when you create a load balancer is the name that you'll choose when you create an alias record in the Route 53 console\.
 + A registered domain name\.
 You can use Route 53 as your domain registrar, or you can use a different registrar\.
 + Route 53 as the DNS service for the domain\.
 If you register your domain name by using Route 53, we automatically configure Route 53 as the DNS service for the domain\.

   For information about using Route 53 as the DNS service provider for your domain, see [Making Amazon Route 53 the DNS Service for an Existing DomainMaking Route 53 the DNS Service for an Existing Domain](MigratingDNS.md)\.

 ## Configuring Amazon Route 53 to Route Traffic to an ELB Load Balancer<a name="routing-to-elb-load-balancer-configuring"></a>

-To configure Amazon Route 53 to route traffic to an ELB load balancer, perform the following procedure\.
+To configure Amazon Route 53 to route traffic to an ELB load balancer, perform the following procedure\.<a name="routing-to-elb-load-balancer-procedure"></a>

 **To route traffic to an ELB load balancer**